-Yes No The child can point to/select at least three shapes.
+YES NO The child can point to/select at least three shapes.
+The child points to fewer than 3 shapes, even when prompted.
 The child does not have to identify the shapes by name.
 This may be prompted.
-The child points to fewer than 3 shapes, even when prompted.

 33. understands simple time concepts (e.g., today, summer, bedtime)